-SUBJECT: Proposed Revision to the P.L.
+RE: Transmittal of proposed revision to the P.L.
 86-272 Statement of Information

-DATE: March 30, 2020
+DATE: March 23, 2020

 On behalf of the P.L.
 86-272 Statement of Information Work Group ("Work Group"), we are pleased to transmit to you the attached proposed revision to the P.L.
-86-272 MTC Statement of Information ("Statement of Information") for consideration by the Uniformity Committee.
-A copy marked to show changes from the version of the Statement that is currently in place is also attached.
+86-272 MTC Statement of Information ("Statement of Information") for consideration by the Uniformity Committee, together with a copy which is marked to show changes from the version of the Statement that is currently in place.